 Click on the 'More Info' link to find contact details for Members of Parliament.

 For issues that are dealt with by the Scottish Parliament, each constituent can decide which of their eight MSPs they would prefer to contact.
 For example, a constituent may wish to contact an MSP from a particular party or one whom they have heard of locally.

-You can turn on the Further Information sliders to show information relating to Parliamentary Business, Visits and Events, Schools and Outreach, and Parliament Days.
+You can select Further Information tabs to show information relating to Parliamentary Business, Visits and Events and Schools & Outreach.
 Icons will appear on the map showing where the visits took place, as shown above.

-When you click on the icon, further information will appear in a pop-up window.
+When you click on the icon, the information will appear in a pop-up window.